 Google Drive also works great as a backup solution, as does Dropbox.
 Both of these apps install a folder onto your hard drive, and instantly sync changes to files you have stored there so you’ll never have to think about it.
 This is a much more convenient and effective solution than backing up to an external hard drive, as they are often lost, damaged, stolen, or simply forgotten.
 Paid services like Mozy and Carbonite won’t sync instantly, but they will backup at regularly scheduled intervals, so from a user experience perspective, they’re just as easy to use.

 Except for accountants and bookkeepers (and maybe not even them), no one enjoys taking on top of administrative financial tasks.
 Too often, that means these essential tasks are procrastinated, making for a big hassle when it’s finally time to get around to them.
 Cloud-based finance apps like Xero reduce this pain with instant accessibility to an unlimited amount of a small business’ users.
 This makes it easy for, say, a technician to enter mileage for a job right after it’s completed, or a salesperson to enter an expense while on the road.
+Truly these cloud-based financial applications have developed into tremendous assets for businesses.
 Overall, a cloud-based finance app will reduce data entry bottlenecking…and excuses for not getting things entered.

 For small businesses, the cloud is an effective way not only to lower costs but also to scale in the future, as you need only buy service and space appropriate for your business in its current state.
 That’s not even considering the increased revenue you may gain by being more efficient and productive.
 So stop fearing the cloud, and start signing up for services.